George Condo - Life Is Worth Living

 31 x 26 cm - 12 1/4 x 10 1/4 in

 Almine Rech Editions

-This book is published in conjunction with the exhibition by George Condo 'Life is worth living' held at Almine Rech in Paris, from October 14 to November 18, 2017.
+This book is published in conjunction with the exhibition by George Condo 'Life Is Worth Living' held at Almine Rech Paris, from October 14 to November 18, 2017.